codefellows/seattle-code-301n24/curriculum/class-14/README.md

 ## Daily Plan

+- Discussion on diversity, inclusion, equity, and belonging in the tech industry
-- Warm-up exercise
+- Code review
-- Review code challenges
 - Introduction of today's code challenge topic
 - Authentication
-- Code Demo
+- Code demo
-- Lab Preview
+- Lab preview

 ## Learning Objectives

-As a result of completing lecture 11 of Code 301, students will:
+As a result of completing lecture 14 of Code 301, students will:

 - Describe and Define
+  - Diversity and Inclusion
   - Authentication
   - Authorization
   - Auth0